pwnd2e/Fugu15/README.md

 - `r64/r32/r16/r8 <address>`: Read a 64/32/16/8 bit integer at the given kernel address.
 Add the `@S` suffix to slide the given address or `@P` to read from a physical address.
 - `w64/w32/w16/w8 <address> <value>`: Write the given 64/32/16/8 bit integer to the given kernel address.
 Also supports the suffixes described above and additionally `@PPL` to write to a PPL protected address (see `krwhelp`).
 - `kcall <address> <up to 8 arguments>`: Call the kernel function at the given address, passing up to 8 64-Bit integer arguments.
+- `tc`: Regenerate the TrustCache
-- `tcload`: Regenerate the TrustCache
+- `tcload`: Regenerate the TrustCache and exit

 # Procursus Bootstrap and Sileo
 Fugu15 also ships with the procursus bootstrap and Sileo.
 Run the `bootstrap` command in iDownload to install both.
 Afterwards, you might have to respring to force Sileo to show up on the Home Screen (`uicache -r`).